anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 This span is marked as having existing infrastructure in the MoveDC plans, but there hasn't been any since around 2015 when the roadway was repaved and the lanes weren't repainted.
 At around 35' of crosswidth with only one travel lane in each direction and no parking, this roadway is already primed for introducing bike lanes, as it would just be a matter of right-sizing the travel lanes and would not remove any existing parking.

 I'm hopeful at least a quick painted extension of the existing lanes (mirroring the span from Montana to Bryant) could occur as part of the public space work for the [1800 Hamlin St NE](/issues/1800hamlin) development.

+Should an upgrade south of RIA occur, we should seek to get this span included as it's considered existing by the MoveDC map and should be an easy lift.

 #### Irving north
 This span is anticipated in the MoveDC plans up to South Dakota Ave NE, though the roadway characteristics remain the same all the way to just shy of Michigan (and continuing northbound in phases should be a longer-term goal).